Personal Use of Business Property (Condo, Timeshare, etc.)

 In general, if you receive income from the rental of a dwelling unit, such as a house, apartment, or duplex, you can deduct certain expenses.

-Besides knowing which expenses may be deductible, it is important to understand potential limitations on the amounts of rental expenses that you can deduct in a tax year.
+Besides knowing which expenses may be deductible, it's important to understand potential limitations on the amounts of rental expenses that you can deduct in a tax year.

 There are several types of limitations that may apply.

-- If you do not rent your property to make a profit, you can deduct your rental expenses only up to the amount of your rental income.
+- If you don't rent your property to make a profit, you can deduct your rental expenses only up to the amount of your rental income.

-- You cannot carry forward rental expenses in excess of rental income to the next year.
+- You can't carry forward rental expenses in excess of rental income to the next year.

 - Refer to Publication 527, Residential Rental Property, and Publication 535, Business Expenses.